ecumeurs/upsilon_cities_go/README.md

    \ router.go       # Router
 </pre>

-# Config
+## Config

-Don't forget to generate your own config.go !
+Don't forget to generate your own system.json and gameplay.json !
+You'll need to create your databases too.